clorton/compartmental-python/readme.md

 # SSA/Compartmental Modeling with Python

-Compare GillesPy2 and StochPy with IDM CMS.
+Compare GillesPy2 and StochPy with IDM CMS for disease modeling.

 ## GillesPy2